The Key To Warm Winter Camping

 So, let’s say you have a 30ºF quilt, like this one from Enlightened Equipment:

-What a lot of people don’t realize is you can actually layer these quilts to get down to about -10ºF!
+What most people don’t realize is that you can layer quilts together to get your temperature rating down to about -10ºF!

 Now, it’s important to do this with at least one quilt.
 Don’t try to do it with two sleeping bags, because insulation works by lofting, and if you try to cram a sleeping bag inside another sleeping bag, there isn’t going to be enough room for the inner bag to loft.
 It’s just going to get compressed, reducing its warmth.